grig23/primetime.en/help/authentication/user-metadata.md

 * *data*: contains the actual metadata values.

 * *encrypted*: an array listing the encrypted properties.
-To decrypt a specific metadata value, the Programmer must perform a Base64 decode on the metadata then apply a RSA decryption on the resulting value, using it’s own private key (Adobe encrypts the metadata on the server using the Programmer’s public certificate).
+To decrypt a specific metadata value, the Programmer must perform a Base64 decode on the metadata then apply a RSA decryption on the resulting value, using it's own private key (Adobe encrypts the metadata on the server using the Programmer's public certificate).

 In case of an error, the server will return a XML or JSON object that specifies a detailed error message.